 ❑ Many people use margarine or vegetable shortening as substitutes for butter because they contain no cholesterol.
 Now most products are free of harmful trans fatty acids.
 These are good alternatives to butter.

-❑ In large amounts, coffee can elevate blood cholesterol levels, more than doubling the risk of heart disease.
-According to a report published in The New England Journal of Medicine.
-Observation of 15,000 coffee drinkers revealed that as the intake of coffee rises.
-The amount of cholesterol in the blood goes up.
+❑ In large quantities, coffee can raise blood cholesterol levels, more than double the risk of heart disease.
+The observation revealed that as coffee intake increases.
+The amount of cholesterol in the blood increases.
+(Cholesterol Recommendations)

 ❑ Cream substitutes (nondairy coffee creamers) are actually poor alternatives to cholesterol-heavy dairy products.
 Many contain coconut oil, which is a highly saturated fat.
 Soymilk, or almond milk is preferable.

 ❑ The body does need some fats, but they must be the right kind.
 Good fats supply essential fatty acids, which are a very important link in our health chain.
 Fats supply energy, and they stay in the digestive tract for longer periods than proteins or carbohydrates, giving a feeling of fullness.
 They act as an intestinal lubricant, generate body heat, and carry the fat-soluble vitamins A, D, E, and K in the body.
 The protective myelin sheaths that protect nerve fibers are composed of fats.
 All cell membranes are composed of fats as well.
 (Cholesterol Recommendations)